Bengali Language 2 (PG)

 - Full Year

 Bengali Language 1 (Postgraduate) or equivalent.
-Your language level will be assessed before entry to this course.
+Your language level will be assessed before entry.

-Total of 22 weeks teaching with 3 hours classroom contact per week.
-In addition 12 hours will be spent in lectures and tutorials over the 12 week period.
+Total of 20 weeks teaching with 3 hours classroom contact per week in language classes.

 Scope and syllabus

-The course provides teaching and learning of intermediate level Bengali language with emphasis on practical written and spoken Bengali.
-The course covers word and sentence structure as well as idiomatic use and awareness of linguistic register in written and spoken Bengali.
+The module provides teaching and learning of intermediate level Bengali language with emphasis on practical written and spoken Bengali.
+It covers word and sentence structure as well as idiomatic use and awareness of linguistic register in written and spoken Bengali.
 Communicative practice and structural knowledge is established through reading and discussing a variety of Bengali texts as well as listening to authentic language samples.

 Method of assessment